 - Pain in the stomach area (abdominal pain)

-Atripla is not approved for the treatment of HBV infection.
-If you have both HIV and HBV infection and take Atripla, your HBV infection may get worse (flare up) if you stop taking Atripla.
+Atripla is not approved for the treatment of chronic HBV infection.
+If you have both HIV and HBV infection and take Atripla, your HBV infection may get much worse (flare up) if you stop taking Atripla.
 The HBV drug adefovir dipivoxil (brand name: Hepsera) should not be taken with Atripla.

 If you take Atripla, you should not take certain other HIV medicines.
 Atripla may interact with some drugs, which can cause serious or life-threatening side effects.